ryanmbrown17/comp_one/README.md

 dynamic memory management, and templates.
 Additional topics include the Standard Template Library (containers and iterators), class design diagrams, and exception handling.

+Machine Learning:
+This introductory course gives an overview of machine learning techniques used in data mining and pattern recognition applications.
+Topics include: foundations of machine learning, including statistical and structural methods; feature discovery and selection; parametric and non-parametric classification; supervised and unsupervised learning; use of contextual evidence; clustering, recognition with strings; small sample-size problems and applications to large datasets.

+Numerical Analysis:
+Focuses on the theory and application of numerical techniques including error analysis.
+Also discusses solution of linear, nonlinear and differential equations, interpolation, numerical integration, and curve fitting.
+Computer solutions are emphasized.

 Optimization:
 Optimization without calculus; geometric programming; convex sets and convex functions; review of linear algebra; linear programming and the simplex method; convex programming; iterative barrier-function methods; iterative penalty-function methods; iterative least-squares algorithms;
 iterative methods with positivity constraints; calculus of variations; applications to signal processing, medical imaging, game theory.

-Numerical Analysis (not uploaded yet, class in progress):
-Focuses on the theory and application of numerical techniques including error analysis.
-Also discusses solution of linear, nonlinear and differential equations, interpolation, numerical integration, and curve fitting.
-Computer solutions are emphasized.

-Machine Learning (class in progess):
-This introductory course gives an overview of machine learning techniques used in data mining and pattern recognition applications.
-Topics include: foundations of machine learning, including statistical and structural methods; feature discovery and selection; parametric and non-parametric classification; supervised and unsupervised learning; use of contextual evidence; clustering, recognition with strings; small sample-size problems and applications to large datasets.